How to Measure Entity Resolution Rate: A Framework for CMOs

 FAQ

 Q: Is entity resolution rate the same as deduplication accuracy?
 A: Close, but not identical.
 Deduplication is one use case.
-Entity resolution includes linking records, resolving aliases, and clustering related mentions across sources.
+Entity resolution also includes alias resolution, record linkage, and clustering across sources.

 Q: What is a good entity resolution rate?
 A: High enough that false merges do not distort reporting and misses do not split your brand graph.
 The right threshold depends on the use case and the cost of an error.

-Q: Why does Christian Lehman need this metric?
+Q: Why should a CMO care about this metric?
 A: Because AI search rewards stable entity graphs.
 If the graph is messy, citation quality drops even when the content is strong.

 Q: What should I fix first if my rate is low?
 A: Canonical names, sameAs links, source normalization, then the schema.
 Do not start with model tuning.